greguu/bios/README.md

 - This repository contains only the modded BIOS files.
 - No instructions are given.
 USE AT YOUR OWN RISK IF YOU KNOW WHAT YOU ARE DOING.
 NO SUPPORT OR GUARANTEE IT WILL WORK FOR YOU!

+# Important Notes:
+- BACKUP YOUR BIOS BEFORE FLASHING!!
+- FLASH ANY BIOS ON YOUR OWN RISK ONLY !!

 # Checkpoint 4800 / T-180
 - This custom BIOS does add Intel XEON support for the CheckPoint 4800 Firewall.
 - Some XEON CPUs are more energy efficient, compared to the stock Core 2 Quad Q9400 with 95W TDP.